 - Click on the Soil

-- Click the black Create profile
+- Click on the Add

 - Set the following information on the first page of your Soil Import Profile (pictured below):